Calvin087/app-academy/README.md

 https://www.markdownguide.org/extended-syntax/
 List of syntax for MD files.

+2020-03-31 17:20:58

+Keep forgetting to update this journal.
+AppAcademy IO is really pushing me along the learning curve.
+Understanding things much better than with JS.
+Ruby is obviously written in a more english speaking style but may be actual teacher is just better.

 ### 2020-03-24 19:10:01

 Something below was new to me, the ... in Ruby.